 At KPMG we process personal data in a licit, loyal and transparent manner with specific purposes.
 The processing of additional secondary data will only be performed if (i) they are compatible with the authorized purposes and are communicated to Data subjects or (ii) if they are object of specific and explicit consent from the Data subjects.
 We may also process your personal data without your knowledge or consent in compliance with Data Protection Legislation where this is required or permitted by law.

 The sections below describe the main purposes of processing in KPMG, in compliance with the respective legal grounds we have to use your personal information.

 Performance of a contract

-KPMG processes the necessary data for the signature, execution or management of contracts where the data subject or an entity responsible for data processing is a party, or pre-contractual proceedings at request of the Data subjects:
+KPMG will process the necessary data for the signature, execution or management of contracts where the data subject or an entity responsible for data processing is a party, or pre-contractual proceedings at request of the Data subjects:

 |Purpose of the processing||Examples|